 - Tasks that provide reactive service versus proactive service

-- Tasks primarily designed to help others “wade” through complex processes
+- Tasks that are designed to help others “wade” through complex processes

 - Functions that are a result of limited access by the end user

-If any portion, regardless of how small of a proportion it is, involves any of these types of tasks, it is just a matter of time before they will be replaced by one or more of these emerging technologies and business processes.
-When I look at the current roles in a financial institution and ping them off of this list of seven tasks, I find a lot of roles or portions of a position at risk.
+Suppose any portion, regardless of how small, involves any of these types of job functions.
+In that case, it is only a matter of time before they will be replaced by one or more emerging technologies and business processes.
+When I look at the current roles in a financial institution and ping them off of this list of seven tasks, I find many positions are at risk.

 You have options in how you respond to this “threat.”

-- Hope it goes away or doesn’t happen until you are gone
+- You hope it doesn’t happen until you are gone

-If we look at history, we will quickly realize these two options are unacceptable.
+Looking at history, we will quickly realize these two options are unacceptable.
 When PBX machines took over for telephone operators, the operators found themselves out of a job.
-When factory workers watched robots taking over some of their jobs on the assembly line, they soon found themselves out of work.
+When factory workers watched robots taking over some of their duties on the assembly line, they soon found themselves out of work.
 When grocery cashiers watched their stores install self-service kiosks, they started to see the future of their job as cashiers.
 Now, in the financial services sector, we have sophisticated “ATMs” that can complete nearly every task previously required of a teller.

-The following are response options are probably more realistic.
+The following response options are probably more realistic.

 - Become a life-long learner.
 What you learned when you started your job is very likely not what you will need to know in the future.
-Yes, artificial intelligence and machine learning can “think” for a person, but the algorithms of machine thinking are limited to thoughts that are absent of judgment.
-Learn how to use your experiences and the experiences of others to improve your judgment in critical decisions.
+Yes, artificial intelligence and machine learning cannot “think” for a person, but the algorithms of machine thinking are limited to thoughts absent of judgment.
+You must learn how to use your experiences and the experiences of others to improve your judgments in critical decisions and processes.

 - Expand your learning.
 Look critically at your organization to discover what roles exist that are unlikely to be “machine learned.”
-Know, the job you were hired for may not be the job the organization will need in the future.
-Do not expect this effort to be the company’s problem; you need to own your career path.
-To survive this technology revolution, we are experiencing will require the employee to take it upon themselves to get the training and tools necessary to sustain.
+Know that the job you were hired for may not be the job the organization will need in the future.
+Do not expect this effort to be the company’s problem; you must own your career path.
+To survive this technological revolution we are experiencing will require the employee to take it upon themselves to get the training and tools necessary to sustain.
 Sure, investigate with the boss ways you can get the training and tools you need to learn and grow, but if there is no budget or resource, you need to own this step.

-The days of a “cradle to grave” employer is long gone.
-A successful employee today is required to seek their path and take the initiative to pursue that path.
+The days of a “cradle to grave” employer are long gone.
+A successful employee today must seek their path and take the initiative to pursue it.
 If you find obstructions with your current employer or boss, it is up to you to explore other options.
 In today’s business world, we cannot allow ourselves to become victims of the technology revolution.

-Remember, a career is a hero’s journey and like any hero’s journey, you will need to face threats and obstacles and build alliances along the path.
-But, it will be upon you to use your brains and your initiative to navigate this critical journey.
+Remember, a career is a hero’s journey, and like any hero’s journey, you will need to face threats and obstacles and build alliances along the path.
+But, it will be upon you to use your brains and initiative to navigate this critical journey.